© 2021 Matt Thomas

 • Requirements clarification & questions asked

-• Present the code
+• Explanation of the code solution

-• Run through/Test the code
+• Test the code

 • The entire class will discuss improvements & enhancements.